shoelace-style/shoelace/docs/components/popup.md

 Popup is a utility that lets you declaratively anchor "popup" containers to another element.

 This component's name is inspired by [`<popup>`](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/Popup/explainer.md).
-It uses [Floating UI](https://floating-ui.com/) under the hood to provide a well-tested, lightweight, powerful, and fully declarative positioning utility for tooltips, dropdowns, and more.
+It uses [Floating UI](https://floating-ui.com/) under the hood to provide a well-tested, lightweight, and fully declarative positioning utility for tooltips, dropdowns, and more.

 The popup's preferred placement, distance, and skidding (offset) can be configured using attributes.
-An arrow that points to the anchor can also be shown and customized to your liking.
-Additional positioning options are described in more detail below.
+An arrow that points to the anchor can be shown and customized to your liking.
+Additional positioning options are available and described in more detail below.

 ```html preview
 <div class="popup-overview">